KatrinaFrost/Customer-Service-App/README.md

 Deployment to Heroku
 Trello

+#Snippet of code?

+Sentiment colour score:

+<% if ticket.score > 0.3 %>
+  <div class="bubble happy"></div>
+<% end %>
+<% if ticket.score >= 0 && ticket.score <= 0.2  %>
+  <div class="bubble neutral"></div>
+<% end %>
+<% if ticket.score < 0  %>
+  <div class="bubble sad"></div>
+<% end %>

 #What issues did I experience and what I did not get working?

-Had a trouble understanding Associations and linking the models together Had trouble with the devise and rails admin gem due to their limitations to personalise.
+I Had trouble with the devise and rails admin gem due to their limitations to personalise.

-Understanding how Ruby works, however I have learnt a great deal from this project
+I learnt a lot about Ruby during this project, however there is still much more to learn.

 #What I would like to add?

 Social media icons
 Clean, condensed code
-More styling and features
+More styling
+More features:

+  - Emails inbound and outbound
-Implement the chat room
+  - Staff chat room
+  - Daily tips
-Image / file upload
+  - Image / file upload

 #What I would do next time?

-Take a bit more time in understanding what I want the app to do and achieve Spend more time to understand the navigation and what I need to do to connect the models together Git hub more often (everytime something works)
+Take a bit more time in understanding what I want the app to do and achieve Spend more time to understand the navigation and what I need to do to connect the models together

+#Whats next?

+I plan to continue to work on this project in my own time, tidy up the code and add further features. i would also like to remove the rails-admin and make my own version.

 #Acknowledgments